Pathways to decent work

 We offer our gratitude and solidarity to the Indigenous Peoples who have, and continue to care for, protect and defend this land.
 Although it is important to acknowledge the land, it is only a first step.
 Allyship is a continuous process; it is not a designation that one can earn and hold forevermore.

-As settlers within the nonprofit sector it is important that we recognize that colonization is an economic project based on land theft, genocide and violence, as stated in the Yellowhead Institute Red Paper, “Cash Back”.
+As settlers within the nonprofit sector it is important that we recognize that colonization is an economic project based on land theft, genocide and violence, as stated in the Yellowhead Institute Red Paper, “Land Back”.
 We are all treaty signers, and are thus responsible and accountable for the violence that Indigenous Peoples face.
 The impacts of colonization and white supremacy can be felt, heard and seen within every industry such as education, health, social service, justice systems, and more.
 As settler-led nonprofit organizations, it’s particularly important for us to name the active role we play in perpetuating colonization and white supremacy through historical, and current, policies and practices.

 Ontario